 This page helps you understand as a User how to make use of Nodinite Monitor Views using the Nodinite Web Client.

-If you are a Nodinite Administrator and wants to manage Nodinite Monitor Views, you may be interested in the Monitor Views Overview user guide part of the Administration pages.
+If you are a Nodinite Administrator and wants to manage Nodinite Monitor Views, you may be interested in the Monitor Views Overview user guide part of the Administration pages or the Add or manage Monitor View user guide for step-by-step instructions on how to create and manage Monitor Views.

 What is Monitoring?